owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

         up;            // direction
         [4,120];

-Click Update Preview to apply the changes, you should now notice that the upward lines are partially see-through, and when they pass over the downward lines the colors are blended.
+Click 'Update Preview' to apply the changes, you should now notice that the upward lines are partially see-through, and when they pass over the downward lines the colors are blended.

 ## Digging Deeper - Customizing Shapes Using Parameters

 While using different shapes allows you to create cool effects, you can also take control of how your shapes behave by using parameters.
-We have already seen an example of a parameter that changes a shape's behavior above - that is the direction parameter we used to make the LINE move up instead of down.
+We have already seen an example of a parameter that changes a shape's behavior above - that is the direction parameter we used to make the second line move up instead of down.

 Before we get started, it helps to know a couple of things about parameters:

 -  All shape parameters have a default value.
 This is the value that the shape will assume if the parameter is not specified.
--  Parameters come in two flavours, flags and parameters:
+-  Parameters come in two flavours, flags and parameters.
 -  Flags are kind of like a selector switch for your shape that alter the behavior in some way, the direction flag is a good example of a flag parameter.
 Flags are specified by simply putting the name of the flag you want to use.
 For example UP, DOWN, LEFT or RIGHT for the direction flag.

 Here is an example of a flag: